 Tanks In Hell, A Marine Corps Tanks Company On Tarawa, By Oscar E. Gilbert and Romain Cansiere: A fantastic new look at the Marine tank use on Betio

 This book turned out to be a great read.
 It covers in detail the battle for the island from the perspective of C Company First Corps Medium Tank Battalion, the only medium tank company there.
 Not only does it go into great detail on the Company’s actions, but it gives a solid history of the unit before and after the fight.
-It documents far better than anything else I’ve read, the use of Shermans by the Marines on Tarawa and is very much worth the price.
-It has detailed information on what happened to each and every Sherman tank the Company along with maps showing exactly were each tank went.
+It documents far better than anything else I’ve read, the use of Shermans by the Marines on Tarawa, and is very much worth the price.
+It has detailed information on what happened to each and every Sherman tank in the Company along with maps showing exactly where each tank went.

 Armored Thunderbolt, The U.S. Army Sherman in World War II, by Steven Zaloga: Great book, and the best bang for the buck if you want to learn about the Sherman and the politics behind it!

 I would say this is the best book on the market for the history of the Sherman, and an objective view of its performance.
 It does not get bogged down in the little details that can dominate a book on the Sherman but covers the history of why and how it was developed very well.
 It is also filled with tons of very high-quality black and white photos of the Sherman from all points in the war, including the Pacific.
 If there is one book you can buy, about the Sherman, this is a very good choice.